openedx/openedx-learning/docs/decisions/0009-tagging-administrators.rst

 Per `OEP-9`_, ``openedx_tagging`` will allow applications to use the standard Django API to query permissions, for example: ``user.has_perm('openedx_tagging.edit_taxonomy', taxonomy)``, and the appropriate permissions will be applied in that application's context.

+These rules will be enforced in the tagging `views`_, not the API or models, so that external code using this library need not have a logged-in user in order to call the API.
+So please use with care.

 Rejected Alternatives
 ---------------------